The Most Important Part of Any Exercise Routine (Hint: It's All About Proper Exercising Form!)

 When exercises are not done with the proper form, you greatly increase your risk of injury.
 This is particularly true as you start to lift heavier weights.
 Improper form can put a strain on your muscles, tendons, and ligaments.

 When you're first learning an exercise, start with light weights that allow you to learn the proper form so that you can build good habits from the start.
 Always be cautious of your back and joints, such as knees, elbows, and hips as these are the areas that are often affected when improper form is used.

 An injury will set you further back in your training, so take your time and gradually increase weights, while always putting an emphasis on performing the exercises correctly to protect yourself.
-If you need help learning the proper form, consider working with a personal trainer who can give you the guidance you need.
+If you need help learning the proper form, consider working with a personal trainer near you who can give you the guidance you need.

-Use the Intended Muscles
+Proper Exercising Form Uses the Intended Muscles

 Performing exercises with the proper form also ensures you’re using the targeted muscles, and “feeling the burn” where you should be.
 For example, when you’re doing a deadlift, you should be engaging your glutes.